Plans have been unveiled for a proposed downtown Pawtucket stadium housing a USL Championship club and anchoring a $400-million redevelopment plan.

 They said Monday that, if the Fortuitous project pans out, it will be a better deal than the proposed PawSox stadium.

 Not included in this proposal is the site of McCoy Stadium, which will host the PawSox for a final season in 2020 before the team moves to Worcester.
 Officials have not decided the next step for the site, which could include either leaving McCoy operational (perhaps for another professional baseball team) or tearing it down to make way for new development.
-A decision on McCoy Stadium could be made early in the new year.

 RELATED STORIES: USL Stadium Could be Part of New Downtown Pawtucket Development